13th Parliament of Singapore

 The 13th Parliament of Singapore was a meeting of the Parliament of Singapore.
-The first session commenced on 15 January 2016 and was dissolved on 23 June 2020.
+The first session commenced on 15 January 2016 and ran until 3 April 2018; the second session ran from 7 May 2018 until parliament was dissolved on 23 June 2020, with the final sitting held on 5 June.
 The membership was set by the 2015 Singapore General Election on 11 September 2015, and changed twice throughout the term; one was the resignation of Bukit Batok Single Member Constituency MP David Ong in 2016, and the resignation of Marsiling–Yew Tee Group Representation Constituency MP and Speaker Halimah Yacob in 2017.

 The 13th Parliament is controlled by a People's Action Party majority, led by Prime Minister Lee Hsien Loong and members of the cabinet, which assumed power on 1 October 2015.
 The Opposition is led by the Secretary General of the Workers' Party, Pritam Singh.
 Tan Chuan-Jin, of the People's Action Party, is the Speaker of Parliament as of 11 September 2017.
 He succeeds Yacob, who resigned as Speaker to contest in the Presidential Elections 2017.
 Yacob was previously elected as the 9th Speaker of the House during the 12th Parliament on 14 January 2013.

+It was the first parliament where only two parties represent the parliament for a full duration of term, and the third time where the situation occurred, following J. B. Jeyaretnam's by-election win in 1981 until 1984, and his vacation of his seat in 1986 until 1988.
+It was also the first Parliament without any members from the inaugural Parliament, following the death of the last original MP Lee Kuan Yew prior to the formation of the Parliament.